The Norway Spruce is our favorite and best large evergreen for windbreaks in

 native of Europe where it grows throughout the region and is the most common

-evergreen in the alps area in Europe and the Black Forest of Germany, in Europe
+evergreen in the Alps area in Europe, the Black Forest of Germany, and the

-it is commonly called the Mountain Spruce and seems to grow everywhere.
+Europe it is commonly called the Mountain Spruce and can be seen growing everywhere.

 It will grow to 100+ ft tall and 25+ ft wide, it is very wind firm due to its